CelineTrann/Workout_Watcher/README.md

 # Workout_Watcher

 ## Image Processing
+See folder for more detail

+## Model
-see folder for more detail
+See folder for more detail